The Buy-it-Forward Business Case

 2. There are many great models that integrate business and philanthropy.
 Each has its pros and cons.
 For example, Newman’s Own is essentially a non-profit competing in a traditionally for-profit industry.
 The company has given significant sums to good causes, but in some industries (or if your name isn’t “Paul Newman”) it is difficult to raise capital when 100% of the profits are being given away.
 Ten percent is more reasonable.

 • MECHANICS.
 It is suggested that multiple non-profit recipients be chosen and that they be in the same general category of assistance to the needy.
-This enables singularity of message in communications about your giving while also allowing the flexibility to shift the proportion of benefits between organizations, over time, if they prove to be more or less effective relative to each other.
+This enables singularity of the message in communications about your giving while also allowing the flexibility to shift the proportion of benefits between organizations, over time, if they prove to be more or less effective relative to each other.

 • PARTNERSHIP BENEFITS.
 The alliance of a non-profit and a commercial enterprise can enable mutually supportive activities not possible for either organization alone, including knowledge and point-of-view exchange, scale, and brand enhancement.
-Sometimes a cross-sector partner can more credibly speak about the other than when promotion is purely in self-interest.
+Sometimes, a cross-sector partner can more credibly speak about the other than when the promotion is purely in self-interest.

 The “Tithe,” or tenth.
 The tithe was set forth as a simple but wise mechanism for supporting the poor and the clergy in a former time when most workers were involved in agrarian activities.
-Since most of us no longer grow crops and livestock, the commonly adopted modern-day translation is that of giving 10% of one”s income.
-This is of course good in itself, but for an entrepreneur, an up-front profit pledge is a worthy commitment because in addition to helping worthy causes, it also makes your organization better and increases the likelihood of success (see above).
+Since most of us no longer grow crops and livestock, the commonly adopted modern-day translation is that of giving 10% of one’s income.
+This is, of course, good in itself, but for an entrepreneur, an upfront profit pledge is a worthy commitment because, in addition to helping worthy causes, it also makes your organization better and increases the likelihood of success (see above).